Mira-cs/terminal_application/README.md

 A gentle introduction to testing with pytest (no date) A Gentle Introduction to Testing with PyTest - Bas codes.
 Available at: https://bas.codes/posts/python-pytest-introduction
 Hira, Z. (2023) Bash scripting tutorial – linux shell script and command line for Beginners, freeCodeCamp.org.
 Available at: https://www.freecodecamp.org/news/bash-scripting-tutorial-linux-shell-script-and-command-line-for-beginners/
 Working with CSV files in Python (2023) GeeksforGeeks.
 Available at: https://www.geeksforgeeks.org/working-csv-files-python/
 Python enhancement proposals (no date) PEP 8 – Style Guide for Python Code.
 Available at: https://peps.python.org/pep-0008/
+Shellcheck (no date) ShellCheck.
+Available at: https://www.shellcheck.net/

 ----------------------------------------------------------------
 ## Style guide